Generative Art Template

 Modify the artwork.js / artwork-p5.js file to implement your desired artwork.
 Make sure the output is dimension agnostic, meaning it scales seamlessly to any dimension.
 Define a default dimension and create a multiplier to scale coordinates or sizes relative to the canvas dimensions.

 Modify the traits.json file for the traits for your generative artwork.
-Keep in mind that traits.json is only for the traits you would like to store on the Ethereum blockchain.
+Keep in mind that traits.json is only for the traits you would like to store on the blockchain.
 These traits cannot depend on the values of other traits.

 function draw() {